Welcome to today's edition of the Rush 24-7 podcast.

 They don't see any substance there.

-Uh and I tell it was Ron Brownstein story yesterday.
+And it was Ron Brownstein's story yesterday.

-That's only gonna be amplified.
+That's only going to be amplified.

-I mean the whole drive-by media is worried and unimpressed with the take back security plan.
+I mean, the whole drive-by media is worried and unimpressed with the take-back security plan.

 Let's go to audio soundbite number one.